martinabiella/Piattaforma-formazione/replit.md

 13. **sessions** - Express session storage
     - Manages authenticated user sessions

+14. **moduleSteps** - Sequential learning steps within modules (new)
+    - Contains stepId, moduleId, title, stepOrder
+    - Each step represents a learning topic

+15. **stepContentBlocks** - Content blocks within steps (new)
+    - Supports text and image content
+    - Ordered blocks for progressive learning

+16. **stepCheckpoints** - Checkpoint questions for steps (new)
+    - One checkpoint per step that gates progression
+    - Multiple choice with options and correctOptionIndex

+17. **userStepProgress** - User progress through steps (new)
+    - Tracks which steps are unlocked per user
+    - Records checkpoint answers and correctness

 **Database Migrations**: Managed via Drizzle Kit with migration files in `/migrations`